KobAmoah/Value-Investing-Stock-Screener/README.md

 ````$ python FundamentalScreener.py````

-** Note the program will take at least an hour to run on your computer.
+** Note the program will take at least 6 hours to run on your computer.
 I had to web scrape Fundamental data from Yahoo Finance which extends the process of collecting and parsing raw data.

 ## Program Output:
 <img width="315" alt="StockPitch DateRun" src="https://github.com/KobAmoah/Value-Investing-Stock-Screener/assets/108365002/ff9203d7-231a-45fd-805b-4ebcf4e7fea7">